 The Interessengemeinschaft behinderter und nicht behinderter Studierender, IBS (Interest Group for Students with and without Disabilities) and other peer groups focus on improving conditions for students with disabilities and offer forums for in-depth discussions on a regular basis.
 IBS also has an advocacy role, and acts as point of contact for the University's administration.

 In 2004, LMU founded the Interessengemeinschaft behinderter und nicht behinderter Studierende as the result of a collaboration initiated by Verena Bentele—a student living with blindness—with the ZSB's Office for Disability Services.
 This interest group has already had a major impact on improving conditions for studying at LMU.
 But we can't do this without your engagement.
 After all, it's your feedback, needs and suggestions that get translated into real change, improving things for students with disabilities over years to come.

 Peer group meetings take place regularly and tackle a range of questions concerning specific disability groups.
-We currently coordinate peer groups for students with visual, hearing or mobility impairments, ADHD as well as chronic and mental illnesses.
+We currently coordinate peer groups for students with visual, hearing or mobility impairments, ADHD, autism as well as chronic and mental illnesses.